Are you worried to protect your data from unwanted and unauthorized access?

 - Classifying your data saves you time and money.
 Because classification focuses on what is important and what isn’t, you don’t waste your time putting unnecessary controls in place.

 - With Data Classifying methods, you can sort which Data is sensitive and which is not.
-As a result, you can minimize the risks of sensitive data and enhance the effectiveness of DLP.
+As a result, you can minimize the risks of sensitive data and enhance the effectiveness of Data Loss Prevention (DLP).

 - One major importance of data classification is that it protects your information and provides it security.
 In this way, it safeguards any information breaches that could have happened somehow.